microsoft/health-architectures/Postman/README.md

 ## Step 1 - Create an App Registration for Postman in AAD

-Before you can use Postman to make API calls to Azure API for FHIR, you will need to create a registered [client application](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to represent Postman in Azure Active Directory.
+Before you can use Postman to make API calls to Azure API for FHIR, you will need to create a registered [service client](https://docs.microsoft.com/en-us/azure/healthcare-apis/azure-api-for-fhir/register-confidential-azure-ad-client-app) to represent Postman in Azure Active Directory.

 1. In Azure Portal, go to **Azure Active Directory** -> **App registrations** and click **New registration**.
 <img src="./docs/images/Screenshot_2022-02-11_065619_edit2.png" height="328">

-2. Type in a name for your Postman application registration in the **Name** field.
+2. Type in a name for your Postman service client in the **Name** field.
 <img src="./docs/images/Screenshot_2022-02-15_141049_edit2.png" height="328">

 3. Scroll down, and under **Redirect URI (optional)** select **Web** and then enter https://www.getpostman.com/oauth2/callback.
 Click **Register**.
 <img src="./docs/images/Screenshot_2022-02-15_141049_edit2_next.png" height="328">

-4. Then, you will see a list containing your newly created app registration for Postman.
-Click on the list item and you will be taken to the **Overview** blade for your Postman service client in AAD.
+4. You will see a list containing your newly registered service client for Postman.
+Click on the app name and you will be taken to the **Overview** blade for your Postman service client in AAD.
 <img src="./docs/images/Screenshot_2022-02-15_141337_edit2.png" height="328">

 5. Click on **API Permissions** and then click on **+Add a permission**.